EihwazDE/7d2d/H7SB_Carts/README.md

 H7SB Carts is a **server-side** mod that includes **pushable carts** that have an inventory.

-The mod has **additional modules** that can be optionally activated.
+This mod has **additional modules** that can be optionally activated.

 * **New: 5 Different Carts**